w3c/ttml2-tests/README.md

 The TTML Test Suites consists of a validation test suite and a presentation test suite.
 The purpose of these test suites is to demonstrate adequate implementation experience of each (designated) feature of the TTML2 specification as documented by the [TTML2 Implementation Report](https://www.w3.org/wiki/TimedText/TTML2ImplementationReport).
 An ancillary purpose is to promote ineroperability between implementations.

 The tests found in these test suites focus on functionality and constraints thereof that derive directly from normative text in the [TTML2 Specification](https://www.w3.org/TR/ttml2/).
 Additional tests that go beyond the normative specification text are included here as well; however, though such tests are useful for wider interoperability testing, the results from their exercise are not reported in the [TTML2 Implementation Report](https://www.w3.org/wiki/TimedText/TTML2ImplementationReport).
-For additional information on excluded tests, see [Excluded Tests](#excluded-tests).
+See also [Excluded Tests](#excluded-tests).

 ## Validation Test Suite